Japan: Net Income Calculator and Taxes

 Please also note the following:

-• The income tax deducted from the monthly salary is not the final income tax but a tax withheld.
-At yearend, you need to file the income tax return to get a refund of any extra tax paid.
+- The income tax deducted from the monthly salary is not the final income tax but a tax withheld.
+At yearend, you must file the income tax return to get a refund of any extra tax paid.

 For more information, please check the National Tax Agency of Japan website.